veebch/sploosh/README.md

 - A plug socket for the water pump
 - Wires Galore

-**Warning: Don't generate heat using something that dislikes being power-cycled a lot.
+**Warning: Don't pump water using something that dislikes being power-cycled a lot.
 This is GPL code, ie NO WARRANTY**

 # Installing Sploosh onto a Pico